stefro/laravel-lang-country/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

+# Important!
+This package is Laravel 7+!
+For use with earlier versions please use version 1.

 ## TL;DR
-Setting the locale is not enough most of the time, some countries use more than one langages.
+Setting the locale is not enough most of the time, some countries use more than one languages.
 Also, different countries use different date notation formats.
 This package is here to help you with that!
 In a nutshell:

 * You can set all supported lang_country of your choice in the settings.
-* It will make smart fallbacks.
+* It will make smart fallback.
-* It will help you set the right locale for the awesome [Date](https://github.com/jenssegers/date) package.
 * You can now show dates not only translated, but also in the right format! (example: jan 1th 2018; 1 jan 2018.
 Both the same date, both translated, but every country has a different order).
 * It will help you to show the right flag in your language switcher (because you now also have a country value, not only a language value).
 * We'll assume you're using Translation Strings As Keys ([Using Translation Strings As Keys](https://laravel.com/docs/5.6/localization#using-translation-strings-as-keys))